Rivers Rise Again As Rain Batters Flood-hit South Brazil - UrduPoint

 -

-UN pleads for preventing a large-scale Israeli offensive in Gaza's city of Rafah20 minutes ago
+UN pleads for preventing a large-scale Israeli offensive in Gaza's city of Rafah1 hour ago

 -